M66B/FairEmail/FAQ.md

 * Did you know that you can long press the folder icon in the action bar to select an account?
 * Did you know that you can long press the star icon in a conversation thread to set a colored star?
 * Did you know that you can open the navigation drawer by swiping from the left, even when viewing a conversation?
+* Did you know that you can long press the floating reply button to reply to all?

 <br />